* LIQUID program: helping dairy chains do better

-LIQUID is the Local and International business collaboration for productivity and QUality Improvement in Dairy chains in Southeast Asia and East Africa (2015-2020) funded by the NWO Global Challenges Program.
+LIQUID is the Local and International business collaboration for productivity and QUality Improvement in Dairy chains in Southeast Asia (Indonesia and Thailand) and East Africa (Kenya and Uganda).
+The program ran from 2015-2021.
+It was funded by the NWO Global Challenges Program.

-We aspire to conduct research, develop capacity and share knowledge on how different business models lead to inclusiveness.
-Inclusiveness is understood both in terms of income opportunities for farmers and workers and in terms of availability of quality dairy products for consumers in South-East Asia and East Africa.
+We conducted research, developped capacity and shared knowledge on how different business models lead to inclusiveness with a focus on dairy cooperatives.
+Inclusiveness is understood both in terms of income opportunities for farmers and workers, and in terms of availability of quality dairy products for consumers in South-East Asia and East Africa.

 This research project (funded by the European MSCA-RISE program) aims to provide high-quality, peer-reviewed and evidence-based information on Transnational Diaspora Entrepreneurship (2015-2019).

-Activities involve the participation in visits and reporting through The Network University.
-In 2016 and 2018 I fulfilled research secondments at, among others, Al Akhawayan University, Ifrane, Casablanca, Rabat, Marrakech, Taroudant, Nador, and Tanger.
+My activities as an independent researcher involved the participation in visits and reporting through The Network University.
+In 2016 and 2018 I fulfilled several 3 months research secondments.
+Research and knowledge sharing events were organised at, among others, Al Akhawayan University in Ifrane, Casablanca, Rabat, Marrakech, Taroudant, Nador, and Tangiers.

 The innovative dimension of this program was that research was integrated with an incessant process of providing a learning environment for all parties involved and developing a knowledge network that has to continue after the program was finished.

-My research question: In what ways do first generation Cambodian French and Cambodian American returnees create and employ their social capital in institutional entrepreneurial activities upon return?
+My research question as a PhD candidate was: In what ways do first generation Cambodian French and Cambodian American returnees create and employ their social capital in institutional entrepreneurial activities upon return?

 Teaching & Education

 *Wageningen University & Research, Business Management & Organisation (BMO)